rakshitmehra15/learn_nodejs/readme.md

 Q. What are uses of JSON?
 Ans.
 We need to send JSON data in post requests in postman.

-# learn_nodejs
+# learn_nodejsQQ

-Q. How to push to github? (impoRtant)
+Q. How to push to github?
+(IMPORTANT)
-Ans. gacp my first commit
+Ans. gacp Some meaningful message.

 Q. How to setup name and email id in git? ans.